fieldtrip/website/development/realtime/fmri.md

 sSliceArray.asSlice[0].dPhaseFOV = 224.0
 sSliceArray.asSlice[0].dReadoutFOV = 168.0
 sSliceArray.asSlice[0].dThickness = 3.0
-There are many more variables that the ''PixelDataGrabber'' will react to, but describing this here would be too much detail.
+There are many more variables that the "PixelDataGrabber" will react to, but describing this here would be too much detail.

 ### Decoding the protocol file

-''Siemensap'', a plain C library in ''fieldtrip/realtime/datasource/siemens'' provides some functions and datatypes to parse the ASCII format Siemens protocol data into a list or tree of key/value items.
+"Siemensap", a plain C library in "fieldtrip/realtime/datasource/siemens" provides some functions and datatypes to parse the ASCII format Siemens protocol data into a list or tree of key/value items.
 Currently supported value types are strings, long integers, and double precision numbers.
 Field types are determined automatically to a large extend (e.g. a dot in a number implies a double precision value), but some special rules are added.
 For example, a field